why iBio Inc [IBIO] is a Good Choice for Investors After New Price Target of $20.00

-iBio Inc [AMEX: IBIO] price surged by 192.17 percent to reach at $2.21.
+iBio Inc [AMEX: IBIO] surged by $0.7 during the normal trading session on while it closed the day at $4.06.
 The company report on March 27, 2024 at 7:00 AM that iBio and AstralBio Announce Transformative AI drug discovery Collaboration to Rapidly Develop Novel Antibodies for Obesity and Cardiometabolic Diseases.

 – Leading AI and precision biologics innovators to build a diverse set of novel best-in-class obesity treatments –.